lazycatlabs/flutter_auth_app/README.md

 # Flutter App Auth 📱

-This is an App with Auth Functions like Login and Register.
-All API using [reqres.in](https://reqres.in/).
+This is an App with Auth Functions like Login, Register and show pagination data.

+The API using [apimock](https://apimock.lazycatlabs.com/) from [lazycatlabs](https://lazycatlabs.com).

 <br>This app also implementing **Flutter Clean Architecture with TDD.**